0xPolygonHermez/zkevm-node/docs/config-file/node-config-doc.md

 **Default:** `"1m0s"`

-**Description:** ForcedBatchDeadlineTimeout is the time the finalizer waits after receiving closing signal to process Forced Batches
+**Description:** ForcedBatchesTimeout is the time the finalizer waits after receiving closing signal to process Forced Batches

 **Examples:**